 Brentwood Middle School

 In June 1975, Brentwood became a middle school with the addition of locker rooms, three classrooms, kitchen, larger cafeteria, and library.
-The elective hall was added in 1988, which created a band room, choir room, art rooms and new restrooms for Brentwood's growing population.
+The elective hall was added in 1988 which created a band room, choir room, art rooms, and new restrooms for Brentwood's growing population.
 Two portable buildings were also moved to Brentwood in this interval.
-In 1998, the west wing was added to accommodate eight new classrooms and restrooms on two levels, one for sixth grade and one for eight grade.
+In 1998, the west wing was added to accommodate eight new classrooms and restrooms on two levels, one for sixth grade and one for eighth grade.
 At this time, the office and student health room also underwent extensive changes.

-In 2002, Brentwood acquired a new gymnasium converting the exisiting gymnasium to a fitness room, boys' and girls' locker rooms, coaches' office, stoage rooms and one classroom.
-An additional portable building was acquired and conversion of the two largest portables to a consumer and family studies classroom and an industrial arts shop took place during the summer of 2004.
+In 2002, Brentwood acquired a new gymnasium converting the exisiting gymnasium to a fitness room, boys' and girls' locker rooms, coaches' office, storage rooms, and one classroom.
+An additional portable building was acquired, and conversion of the two largest portables into a consumer and family studies classroom and an industrial arts shop took place during the summer of 2004.